-Searching for a job in Dubai isn’t easy but getting the right tools can make things a lot simpler.
+Searching for a job isn’t easy but getting the right tools can make things a lot simpler.
 Find out what a good CV looks like by browsing through our version of a perfect CV.

 A perfect resume should comprise of the below important components: